dora-team/dora.dev/hugo/content/capabilities/working-in-small-batches/index.md

 core: true
 ai: true
 updated: 2025-12-08
-headline: "Create shorter lead times and faster feedback loops by working in small batches.
-Learn common obstacles to this critical capability and how to overcome them."
+headline: "Create shorter lead times and faster feedback loops by working in small batches, counteracting the risk of instability as AI accelerates development."
 summary: "Create shorter lead times and faster feedback loops by working in small batches.
 Learn common obstacles to this critical capability and how to overcome them."
 ---